 Almost 60 percent of the world is open now, and many people return to a regular work routine.
 However, the schedule is staggered, and a lot more are still planning to come back to work this fall.

 A common thread is that flexibility in this matter is key.
 It relates to health and safety.
-Moreover, the term also refers to the configuration of workspace, remote working chances, and technology needed for navigating data and long-term operation.
+Moreover, the term also refers to the configuration of workspace/workplace design, remote working chances, and technology needed for navigating data and long-term operation.

 The broader challenge here is the onset of the hybrid workplace.
 Here employees can be working both on the site and remotely.
 What sets the difference?
 The fact that they won’t be working on schedules identical to each other.